 Initiating the Divorce Process

 One of the biggest hurdles faced by those seeking to obtain a divorce in Georgia are the initial costs associated with divorce.
 In addition to attorney’s fees, costs such as filing fees, service fees and other court costs create a barrier to entry that many prospective divorce litigants simply cannot overcome.
 This barrier is only exacerbated by the fact that Georgia divorce attorneys may not undertake domestic relations matters on contingency.
 Georgia Rule of Professional Conduct Rule 1.5 (d)(1).
-Below are options that may be considered by those seeking divorce in Georgia without the economic resources to pay the often his costs associated with initiating a divorce action:
+Below are options that may be considered by those seeking divorce in Georgia without the economic resources to pay the costs associated with initiating a divorce action:

 - Pro se – Due to the complex nature of divorce in Georgia, it is generally not advisable to proceed pro se and represent one’s self in divorce.
 But, for those simply unable to bear the cost of attorney’s fees, there are several resources available to the pro se litigant.
 For example, several counties in Georgia offer court approved divorce forms free of charge.
 These forms generally include template Petitions for Divorce, Parenting Plans, Child Support Worksheets, and Settlement Agreements.
 Additionally, those unable to pay the filing and service fees associated with filing a Complaint for Divorce in Georgia (such fees generally total around $250 to $270) may file what is known as an Affidavit of Indigence.
 This affidavit asks the court to waive the mandatory filing fee, service fee and other court costs associated with filing for divorce in Georgia.
 Indigence waivers are not automatically granted, and certain income qualifications must be met before a court will grant such a request.

 - Pro Bono Attorney – Pro bono attorneys provide legal services at a greatly reduced charge or at no charge at all.
 Very few private attorneys take on pro bono divorce cases.
-Thus, those seeking pro bono legal assistance with domestic relations actions such as divorce or child custody matters should contact Georgia Legal Aid or Georgia Legal Services.
+Thus, those seeking pro bono legal assistance with domestic relations actions such as divorce or child custody matters should contact Atlanta Legal Aid or Georgia Legal Services.